Hamed-Sotoudiyan/Charity-DjangoWebsite/README.md

 then you must foldering it based on applications.
 Now, develop your HTMLs!

 Don't forget to correct the paths of CSSs and JSs in your downloaded HTMLs.

+///////////////////////////

+This project has an admin page that accessible on this url : .../adminpage/

+Admin Page application provide management ability for home page, news segment, video segment, picture segment, Contacts, Supporters, and Financials/Non Financials assistances.